Poephila

 The adults have pinkish underparts, buff or brown upperparts, a black tail and lower belly, and white rumps uppertail coverts and undertail coverts.
 Males and females closely resemble each other, although the male is a little larger.

 These are birds of dry open grassland, occurring from the north-west to the eastern coast of Australia.
 They glean seed from the ground or seed-heads of grasses, occasionally supplementing their diet with insects.

 Taxonomy

-The first description was presented to the Linnean Society by John Gould. and published in 1842.
-He assigned the species Poephila acuticauda as the type, a description he had published several years before as Amadina acuticauda, and gave a description for Poephila personata.